About Laws.Africa

 Greg is a co-founder of Laws.Africa and is passionate about using technology for the benefit of society.
 Greg previously worked at OpenUp, a civic technology organisation, and Amazon Web Services (AWS).
 Greg has an MSc in Computer Science from the University of British Columbia, Canada.

-Mariya Badeva-Bright
+Mariya Badeva

 Co-founder